Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: May 12, 2026

-Prohibition on State Funds for Certain Drones (Alternative)
+Prohibition on State Funds for Restricted Drones (Duplicate)

 Last action: May 19, 2026

-Would prohibit law enforcement agencies from purchasing or using drones from companies on the federal restricted list.
-Tied to HB 5330.
+Would prohibit public agencies (law enforcement, fire, etc.) from purchasing or using drones from restricted manufacturers.

 Last action: May 12, 2026